 The Electronic Privacy Information Center:

 CRYPTO-GRAM is a free monthly newsletter providing summaries, analyses, insights, and commentaries on computer security and cryptography.
 Back issues are available on <http://www.schneier.com/crypto-gram.html>.

 To subscribe, visit <http://www.schneier.com/crypto-gram.html> or send a blank message to email@example.com.
 To unsubscribe, visit <http://www.schneier.com/crypto-gram-faq.html>.

 Please feel free to forward CRYPTO-GRAM to colleagues and friends who will find it valuable.
 Permission is granted to reprint CRYPTO-GRAM, as long as it is reprinted in its entirety.

 CRYPTO-GRAM is written by Bruce Schneier.
 Schneier is founder and CTO of Counterpane Internet Security Inc., the author of “Secrets and Lies” and “Applied Cryptography,” and an inventor of the Blowfish, Twofish, and Yarrow algorithms.
-He served on the board of the International Association for Cryptologic Research, EPIC, and VTW.
+He is a member of the Advisory Board of the Electronic Privacy Information Center (EPIC).
 He is a frequent writer and lecturer on computer security and cryptography.